carmen-chau/csc494-comp-graph/README.md

-# Neural Network Visualization (Forward pass and Backward pass)
+# Forward and Backward pass visualization (for neural networks)

 ## About
 This project is an interactive web visualization designed to help users understand how computation graphs can be used to model a neural network and visualize the process of both forward + backward pass.